braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 ## Step 3: Configure Message Delivery

 Decide how, when, and why your message will be delivered.
-You can either schedule your message for a specific time, or trigger it off of a user's action.
+You can either schedule your message for a specific time or trigger it off of a user's action.
 You can also trigger it via API.

 ![SMS Delivery]({% image_buster /assets/img/sms_campaign_delivery.gif %})